Audio and video transcripts

 1 Transcript entry that is made up of timespan, content and speaker.
 You can have multiple transcript entries with the same timespan—for example, you could have one entry for dialog and another for body language.

 2 Timespan is the duration of time—Start Time to End Time—for a transcript entry.
 For example, Jane spoke about the new issues from the two minute point to the ten minute point (0:02:0-0:10:0).
 You can enter the start time or end time directly into a transcript or let NVivo create them when you are transcribing.
-Create audio or video transcripts
+Create transcripts

 4 Custom columns (fields) that you can add to the transcripts in your project.
 They contain additional information that you might want to capture, such as speaker name.